I recently saw Pixar’s new movie Inside out. I was intrigued to see how Pixar would approach the subject of our inner mental workings.

 I think Inside Out has given us a window into the psychological workings of the mind.
 Many of us live in ignorance of who we are and what makes us, us.

-We listen to the loudest voice in our head and think that this is who we are and we cannot change.
+We listen to the loudest voice in our head, think that this is who we are and we cannot change.

-Inside Out teaches us that we can choose how we want to act in any situation and that it is natural to change, adapt and grow.
+Inside Out teaches us that we can choose how we want to act in any situation.
+We have the power to natural to change, adapt and grow.

-It is OK not to be happy all of the time and in fact accepting the whole plethora of emotions you feel is actually beneficial for your overall mental health, and aids your overall happiness in the long run.
+It is OK not to be happy all of the time.
+In fact accepting the whole plethora of emotions actually beneficial for your overall mental health.
+Aids your overall happiness in the long run.